mike923/PantryApp/frontend/README.md

 ## To run the react-native-debugger

+- For macOs use Homebrew Cask to install:
 - `brew update && brew cask install react-native-debugger`

+- This puts React Native Debugger.app in your /applications/ folder.

-- open "rndebugger://set-debugger-loc?host=localhost&port=8081" to open the debugger window
+- run open "rndebugger://set-debugger-loc?host=localhost&port=8081" to open the debugger window

 - run ctrl + m (Android) or ⌘ + D (iOS) in order to connect app to react-native-debugger

 ## Useful Resources